Engineering long-range and multi-body interactions via global kinetic constraints

-\textit{Experimental realization.---} The time-dependent Hamiltonian given in Eq.~\ref{eq:bareHamiltonian} can be readily implemented in existing cold-atom experiments.
-Beyond the standard Hubbard model realized in optical superlattices~\cite{dai2017four}, one can introduce global-range interactions by coupling the atoms to a high-finesse optical cavity.
-The bare tunneling rate $t_q$, typically on the order of tens of hertz, can be tuned by adjusting the lattice depth~\cite{TunableGaugePotential2012,RealizationHofstadter2013,song2022realizing}.
+\textit{Experimental realization.---} The Hamiltonian in Eq.~\ref{eq:bareHamiltonian} can be readily implemented in cold-atom experiments with the coupling to a high-finesse optical cavity~\cite{landig2016quantum}.
 To prevent unwanted tunneling between neighboring building blocks, a bichromatic superlattice can isolate the system into individual double-well units~\cite{dai2017four}.
-A linear potential is usually generated via a magnetic-field gradient, but the same effect and faster ramp rates (up to a few kilohertz) can be obtained by applying a staggered superlattice to impose a linear energy offset within each double well~\cite{dai2017four}.
-The time-dependent global-range interaction $V(t) \propto {g^2}/{\Delta}$, where $g$ is the atom-cavity coupling strength, and $\Delta$ denotes the cavity detuning~\cite{landig2016quantum}.
-In practice, this coupling can exceed $t_q$ by over two orders of magnitude, as required by our protocol with strong driving.
+The global-range interaction scales as $ {g^2}/{\Delta}$, where $g$ is the atom-cavity coupling strength, and $\Delta$ denotes the cavity detuning~\cite{landig2016quantum}.

+In practice, this coupling can exceed $t_q$ by over two orders of magnitude, as required by our protocol.
 To realize the periodic drive, one may start with the laser red-detuned close to the cavity resonance, sweep the detuning toward $-\infty$ (eliminating the interaction), jump to a far blue detuning to invert the sign, and then sweep back to close the driving loop.
-All drive frequencies remain well below the lattice band gap and thus induce negligible excitations to higher bands.
+In SM, we discuss concrete Hamiltonian parameters and show that our scheme lies within an experimentally feasible regime.
 When combined with arbitrary single-qubit rotations~\cite{Impertro2024} and a Toffoli gate, this toolbox suffices for universal quantum computation~\cite{shi_both_2003,aharonov_simple_2003}.

+The appearance of GKC is robust against static perturbations appearing in potential disorder and contact interactions.
+In SM, we also introduce a simpler protocol that achieves the same kinetic constraints solely by on-site potential modulation, significantly enhancing the experimental feasibility of our scheme.
+We can also decouple selected lattice sites from the cavity-induced interactions with other sites~\footnote{A tightly focused laser beam can be applied to the target lattice site to induce a large AC Stark shift, thereby detuning it from the optical transition.
+As a result, the detuning between the atomic transition and the pump light at this site becomes much larger than that of the other sites, thereby suppressing the cavity-induced interactions between a specific site and the rest of the lattice.}, allowing for the realization of a controlled gate on a flexible selection of lattice sites.